-The Award was established in 2010 and was initially awarded annually.
-Beginning in 2017, it will be awarded every two years.
+The Award was established in 2010 and is now awarded every two years.
 It is endorsed by the Canadian Economics Association (CEA) and is presented at its annual meetings.

 For the Winner

-The award is for $2,000 as sponsored by the Canadian Economics Association, the journal Canadian Public Policy/Analyse de politiques and a generous contribution in 2017 from the McCracken family, who thank Alice Nakamura for her initial sponsorship.
+The award is for $2,000 as sponsored by the Canadian Economics Association, the journal Canadian Public Policy/Analyse de politiques and a generous contribution in 2017 from the McCracken family.

 The Award Committee

-The 2019 Award Committee is Evelyn Forget (University of Manitoba), Andrew Heisz (Statistics Canada), Thomas Lemieux (University of British Columbia), Mike Veall (McMaster University, Chair) and Thomas A. Wilson (University of Toronto).
+The 2021 Award Committee is Janice Compton (University of Manitoba), Marion Goussé (Laval University), Andrew Heisz (Statistics Canada), Beverly Lapham (Queen's University), Thomas Lemieux (University of British Columbia), Mike Veall (McMaster University, non-voting chair) and Thomas A. Wilson (University of Toronto).